 - 1. The EM sends a Trace Session activation request to the gNB-CU-CP.
 This request includes the parameters for configuring UE measurements. - 2.
 The gNB-CU-CP shall select the suitable UEs for MDT data collection.
-If the UE is not in the specified area or if the serving PLMN is not within the Management Based MDT PLMN List the UE shall not be selected by the gNB-CU-CP for MDT data collection as defined in TS32.422 [20].

-For each selected UE, if the gNB-CU-UP should perform MDT measurement, the gNB-CU-CP sends TRACE START message to the gNB-CU-UP, including MDT configuration parameters.

-- 3. For each selected UE, if the gNB-DU should perform MDT measurement, the gNB-CU-CP sends TRACE START message to the gNB-DU, including MDT configuration parameters. - 4.
+If the UE is not in the specified area or if the serving PLMN is not within the Management Based MDT PLMN List the UE shall not be selected by the gNB-CU-CP for MDT data collection as defined in TS 32.422 [20]. - For each selected UE, if the gNB-CU-UP should perform MDT measurement, the gNB-CU-CP sends TRACE START message to the gNB-CU-UP, including MDT configuration parameters. - 3.
+For each selected UE, if the gNB-DU should perform MDT measurement, the gNB-CU-CP sends TRACE START message to the gNB-DU, including MDT configuration parameters. - 4.
 The gNB-CU-CP may send CELL TRAFFIC TRACE message to the AMF for the selected UE, including Trace ID for MDT.
-The AMF forwards Trace ID and UE identity to the TCE.
+The AMF forwards Trace ID and other information to the TCE as specified in TS 32.422 [20].